exasol/bucketfs-java/doc/system_requirements.md

 ## Features

-Features are the highest level requirements in this document that describe the main functionality of ETC.
+Features are the highest level requirements in this document that describe the main functionality of BucketFS Java.

 ### BucketFS Access
 `feat~bucketfs-access~1`